rafeh-rehan/rafeh-rehan/README.md

 My main language is Python, but I know a little FORTRAN.

 I’m interested in learning how to apply machine learning techniques to data analysis and modelling.
-Currently, my research involves learning how to apply machine learning techniques to answer questions in theoretical particle physics.
+Currently, my research involves applying machine learning techniques to answer questions in theoretical particle physics.

-You can reach me at rafeh.rehan1@gmail.com :)
+You can reach me at rafeh.rehan1@gmail.com